 Use it or lose it is the rule of thumb cited at this point… how concerned should we be that we are dumbing ourselves down by our growing reliance on intelligent machines?

-It could be argued that we’ve always used technology to make our lives easier throughout history, and that AI is just the latest ‘dangerous’ invention we’ll soon all calm down about.
+It could be argued that throughout history we’ve always used technology to make our lives easier, and that AI is just the latest ‘dangerous’ invention we’ll soon all calm down about.

 This, for Dennett, is what's dangerous.
 What happens when the machines break?
 Will there be enough clued-up human experts to step in?
 If a coronal mass ejection from the sun were to wipe out global electronics, for example, are we confident civilization could survive?